 We do this this by giving grants to organisations and projects that make a real difference to people’s lives, across the Merchant Navy, Fishing Fleets, Royal Navy and Royal Marines.
-Last year we gave grants totalling £2.5million to over 70 maritime welfare charities.
+Last year we gave grants totalling £3.2million to 60 maritime welfare charities.

 As an ‘island nation’ we depend on our seafarers to defend our shores, trade with other countries and import essential fuel and food.
 The job of a seafarer is therefore vital, but also demanding and hazardous with a much greater chance of injury than many other professions.
 A large number of those serving will be facing problems of very different kinds; long periods of separation from friends and family, extended periods of duty, fatigue, and working heavy machinery whilst being exposed to harsh weather.